LWC Trustees

 Amory L. Logan, CFA

 Amory L. Logan joined LWC in 2016, after five years serving on the investment team at the Dartmouth College Investment Office, which manages Dartmouth’s endowment and other pools of capital.
 Previously, she was an investment consultant at Cambridge Associates, working primarily with endowments and foundations on the implementation of their investment portfolios.
 She came to these investment roles after spending her early career in education consulting.
-She currently serves on the boards of Maine Coast Heritage Trust, the Neighborhood House of Northeast Harbor, ME, Sailors’ Snug Harbor of Boston and the Community Charter School of Cambridge Foundation.
+Amory currently serves on the boards of Maine Coast Heritage Trust, the Neighborhood House of Northeast Harbor, ME, and Sailors’ Snug Harbor of Boston.
+She also serves as the Treasurer of the Manchester-by-the-Sea Museum.
 Amory is a graduate of Dartmouth College and Dartmouth’s Tuck School of Business.
 She is a CFA charterholder and holds a CFA Institute Certificate in ESG Investing.

 Nushin Kormi, CFA

 Nushin joined LWC in 2017, prior to which she was a Principal at the Rocky Mountain Institute (“RMI”).
 Before RMI, she was a Vice President with the Environmental Markets Group at Goldman, Sachs & Co.
 Nushin also founded Resility, a consultancy and research company focused on integrating environmental, social, and governance metrics into corporate analysis for Nordic companies.
-She holds an AB in Environmental Science and Public Policy, magna cum laude, from Harvard College, and an MBA from Harvard Business School, is a CFA charterholder, and has a CFA Institute Certificate in ESG Investing.
-Nushin is an advisory board member for the Trustees of Reservations, and is fluent in Farsi, and proficient in Swedish and French.
+She holds an AB in Environmental Science and Public Policy, magna cum laude, from Harvard College, and an MBA from Harvard Business School.
+She is a CFA charterholder and has a CFA Institute Certificate in ESG Investing.
+Nushin is a member of the board of Mothers Out Front and an advisory board member for the Trustees of Reservations.
+She is fluent in Farsi, and proficient in Swedish and French.